broadinstitute/poolq/CONTRIBUTING.md

 ### Identify a feature

-We do not currently have an public-facing issue tracking system for PoolQ.
-If you believe you have encountered a gap in PoolQ's functionality, please consult the PoolQ manual to ensure that no such functionality has already been implemented.
+We use the [GitHub issue tracking system](https://github.com/broadinstitute/poolq/issues) to track bugfixes and improvements to PoolQ.
+If you believe you have encountered a bug or gap in PoolQ's functionality, please consult issue tracker and check the PoolQ manual to verify the issue or the feature is not covered there.

 ### Let us know you are interested

-Please contact us at `gpp-informatics@broadinstitute.org` to let us know you are interested in working on a feature.
+You can register your interest in contributing a fix or a feature by creating or commenting on an issue in the [GitHub issue tracking system](https://github.com/broadinstitute/poolq/issues).
 We can help vet and shape your idea and offer you an indication of whether the feature would be of general interest.

 ### Build PoolQ